giantswarm/docs/sources/installation/whatisgiantswarm.md

 Docker makes a great tool for developers since it allows you to package different parts of your applications in your own containers.
 These containers can run on different environments like your and your colleagues notebook and different server environments.

 Another great aspect of Docker is that there are lots of predefined containers available.
 From different languages like JavaScript to Golang over different webstacks like Spring to Rails down to databases like Redis or MySQL.
 In addition defining your own Docker container is very easy.
-If you follow our `Getting started` you will define your first Docker container within the next half an hour or so.
+If you follow our [Getting Started](gettingstarted/) you will define your first Docker container within the next half an hour or so.

 ## What is the swarm.json